maasa-k/maasa-k/README.md

 I care deeply about producing quality work with efficiency, and am eager to level up my skills in order to bring more value to others.

-I had not been working on personal projects for some time as I was focusing on a volunteer project.
+I had not been working on personal projects for some time as I was focusing on an internship.
 During that time, I had the opportunity to work with a wonderful frontend development team primarily honing my React skills as well as learning Material UI.
 The work also involved a period of time parsing through and researching a prior iteration of code repository to determine transferable/applicable commponents.

 Aside from working on code, my life is filled with:
 - Parenting :boy: